Fairchild C-119 Flying Boxcar: Development

-In contrast to the C-82, the cockpit was moved forward to fit flush with the nose rather than its previous location over the cargo compartment.
-This resulted in more usable cargo space and larger loads than the C-82 could accommodate.
-The C-119 also featured more powerful engines, and a wider and stronger airframe.
-The first C-119 prototype (called the XC-82B) first flew in November 1947, with deliveries of C-119Bs from Fairchild's Hagerstown, Maryland factory beginning in December 1949.
+To improve pilot visibility, enlarge the cargo area, and streamline aerodynamics, the C-119 cockpit was moved forward to fit flush with the nose, rather than over the cargo compartment.
+The correspondingly longer fuselage resulted in more usable cargo space and larger loads than the C-82 could accommodate.
+The C-119 also got new engines, with 60% more power, four-bladed props to three, and a wider and stronger airframe.
+Despite more powerful engines, the C-119's rate of climb was unimpressive (about 770 feet per minute when loaded) and, like its predecessor, had very poor single engine climb performance (less than 100fpm at sea level with gear retracted).

+The first C-119 prototype (called the XC-82B) made its initial flight in November 1947, with deliveries of C-119Bs from Fairchild's Hagerstown, Maryland factory beginning in December 1949.